What is the main source of law authorising this entity form?

 How are the members of the executive body appointed, dismissed and replaced?

-The partners through a General Assembly (“Asamblea General”) in a LLC have the right to choose and to revoke its administrators at any time (including any member of the board of directors, and including the LLC’s general manager).
+The partners acting through a General Assembly (Asamblea General) in an LLC have the right to choose and to revoke its administrators at any time (including any member of the Board of Directors, and the LLC's general manager).

 Is it possible to appoint corporate directors or must all directors be natural persons?

-The director of an LLC must be a physical person.
+The director of an LLC must be a natural person.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?